Skip to content

 Dr. Jonathan Lazar

-Think about solving a complex puzzle.
-Do you focus on one key piece that holds everything together, or do you look at how all the pieces create tension across the entire board?
-This is a great way to understand the fundamental difference in the qsm3 vs nucca debate.
-NUCCA focuses with incredible precision on the alignment of a single, foundational bone at the top of your neck.
-QSM3, the technique we specialize in, views your body as a whole, interconnected structure, releasing tension from head to toe.
-Both paths can lead to profound healing, but understanding their unique perspectives can help you choose the approach that best resonates with you.
+Choosing the right chiropractic care can feel like solving a complex puzzle.
+Do you focus on one key piece, or do you see how all the pieces fit together?
+This is the core of the qsm3 vs nucca debate.
+NUCCA hones in on a single, foundational bone at the top of your neck with incredible precision.
+QSM3, the technique we specialize in, takes a broader view, seeing your body as an interconnected whole and releasing tension from head to toe.
+Both can lead to amazing results, but understanding their unique approaches will help you choose the right path for your body.

 Request an Appointment